brianhillsley/eztips/README.txt

-Pre-work - EZtips
+Pre-work - EZtips Animation Update

 EZtips is a tip calculator application for iOS.

 Submitted by: Brian Hillsley

-Time spent: 25 hours spent in total
+Time spent: 26 hours spent in total

 ## User Stories